 Typically, facility managers calculate facility occupancy according to cost per head, calculating the cost of accommodating employees within a designated facility.
 Without adequate measurements and tools, calculations are inaccurate, and it is unknown if facilities are underutilised or functioning at optimal levels.

-Unlock the full potential of data analytics and take control of your facility management with Infraspeak.
+Unlock the full potential of data analytics and take control of your facility management!
 Experience the unique, advanced intelligent maintenance management platform that centralises your entire operation, helping you plan ahead, generate in-depth data, optimise connections, and more.